cardwing/Codes-for-Lane-Detection/README.md

 # News

 Multi-GPU training has been supported.
 Just change BATCH_SIZE and GPU_NUM in global_config.py, and then use `CUDA_VISIBLE_DEVICES="0,1,2,3" python file_name.py`.
 Thanks @ yujincheng08.

-To use the pre-trained testing model, you can use the old version of the code in Dec 12, 2018.
-If you train the model from the vgg.npy, you can use the current testing code.

 # Content